 Of course, this is problematic because, as one advocacy group put it, “When you’re using anti-psychotics, your residents could be suffering increased falls, they’re immobile, so you can see increases in pressure ulcers.
 They’re very problematic.”
 Ideally, nursing homes would not substitute dangerous pharmaceutical drugs for increased human interaction and care.

 Do You Have a Loved One in a Maryland Nursing Home?

 If you have a loved one who is currently residing at a Maryland nursing home, and you are concerned with the quality of care they are receiving, you or your loved one may be entitled to monetary damages if there have been provable instances of abuse or neglect.
 Often, abuse and neglect in nursing homes is fairly well hidden because the victims of such abuse are hesitant to come forward for numerous reasons.
 However, when abuse or neglect is discovered, financial recovery may be an option.
-To learn more, contact the Maryland personal injury law firm of Lebowitz & Mzhen, LLC at 410-654-3600.
+To learn more, contact the Maryland personal injury law firm of Lebowitz & Mzhen Personal Injury Lawyers at 410-654-3600.

 See More Blog Posts:

 Nursing Home Video Catches Employees Abusing Elderly Patients, Maryland Nursing Home Lawyer Blog, published December 5, 2014.